ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-09-25-faq-what-bothers-our-clients-before-the-project-launch.md

 ##### 1. How do you typically communicate with your client during the development process?
 What communication channels are you using?

-Our company understands the importance of Client’s engagement into the project development.
+Our company understands the importance of Client's engagement into the project development.
 We have an established process in our project management department where an assigned project manager schedules and organizes meetings with a client.

 We try our best to make Client feel like we are sitting next to him.
 We are always happy to make a voice call, as well as hold a video call.
 In addition, we try to minimize the inconveniences caused by time zone differences.
 When planning a meeting, we try to find the most convenient time slot for both parties.

 We are quite flexible regarding the frequency of meetings.
-Actually, it depends on the project type and size, as well as the necessary level of Client’s engagement into the development process.
+Actually, it depends on the project type and size, as well as the necessary level of Client's engagement into the development process.

 On average, the updates are sent to Client at least twice a week via email, and the project demo presentations are held once in two weeks via Skype or Google Hangouts.

 ##### 2. How do you form a team for a certain project?

 The project team is formed according to the expertise and experience of the specialists that the project requires.
-When assigning a team to a project, factors like the project timeframe and the developers’ schedule are also held accountable.
+When assigning a team to a project, factors like the project timeframe and the developers' schedule are also held accountable.

 ##### 3. How do you take care of deadlines and the budget of the project?